-Julieta Barcelona; The City Muse
+Julieta Barcelona; the city muse

-BARCELONA, SPAIN / ACCESSWIRE / June 17, 2022 / Always reinventing itself that is the main catchphrase of the brand, within their shoes, bags and accessories collection.
-Just perfect for the contemporary working woman.
+Always reinventing itself that's is the main catchphrase of the brand, within their shoes, bags and accessories collection.
+Just perfect for the contemporary working woman

-Julieta Barcelona began with the need to create a shoe comfortable and elegant, with enough ergonomic support, stylish and versatile to take every woman from the boardroom to the cocktail hour.
+Julieta Barcelona began with the nessesity to create a shoe comfortable and elegant, with enough ergonomic support, stylish and versatile to take every woman from the boardroom to the cocktail hour.

 Each heel is handcrafted with the strictest standards, always selecting the best leathers and materials of the highest quality.
 All combined with the mastery of traditional Spanish craftmanship and supervised by a team of experts.